johnedquinn/wiki-test/.wiki/Implementation & Specification Comparison.md

-# `partiql-lang-kotlin` compared to the PartiQL Specification
+# PartiQL Kotlin vs PartiQL Specification

 This document outlines the ways in which the `partiql-lang-kotlin` reference implementation conforms and diverges from the [PartiQL specification](https://partiql.org/assets/PartiQL-Specification.pdf).